Subsections

 We call these points centers for consistency with the TPS warps.

-We use centers located on a regular grid.
+centers located on a regular grid.

 A feature